kublaj/docs-7/docs.md

 [elements]: https://elements.simpla.io

 ### The ecosystem
-The bulk of Simpla's functionality comes from elements in the ecosystem, each talking independantly to Simpla's API.
+The bulk of Simpla's functionality comes from elements in the ecosystem, each talking independently to Simpla's API.

 ## Simpla elements
 These are the new dynamic HTML elements themselves, use them in your code to create, structure, and manipulate content.